-The Master in Teaching program is offered during days, evenings, summers, and weekends.
-The number of semester hours varies with the specific endorsement, area of certification, and according to each student's educational history prior to entering the program.
+Jeremy Delamarter Associate Professor area of certification, and according to each student's educational history prior to entering the program.
 The student may need to complete pre-requirements and/or endorsement courses.

 The College of Education and Counseling also offers the post-baccalaureate Certificate of Advanced Study (Residency Teacher Certification) option for those who already have a baccalaureate degree and wish to pursue a certification-only option.
 Please see the Undergraduate Catalog for more information on certification-only options.